signaldatascience/R-curriculum/assignments/1-r-programming/1-intro/r-vectors-functions.md

 	Determine the source of the error and fix it.
 What does `runif()` do?
 Try to guess before looking it up in the documentation. (*Hint:* It's `r unif`, not `run if`.)

-Read about how to use [`for` loops in R](http://www.r-bloggers.com/how-to-write-the-first-for-loop-in-r/).
+Next, read about how to use [`for` loops in R](http://www.r-bloggers.com/how-to-write-the-first-for-loop-in-r/).

 * Use [`paste()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/paste.html) to make a vector of length 30 that looks like `("label 1", "label 2", ..., "label 30")`.